Relationship quality: In family relationships

 As a whole, the quality of family relationships has been found to influence family members' psychological well-being.
 Those with better family relationships have been found to have reduced psychological distress, stronger resilience, more self-compassion, optimism, self-esteem, and a greater overall satisfaction.

-Parent-child relationship quality
+Parent–child relationships

 Notable about the measurement of parent-child relationship quality is that the child and parent will receive different scale questions.
 This is unlike measures of romantic, friendship, or sibling quality wherein both individuals of the dyad typically answer the same set of questions about their relationship.
 "Parent" in this sense is only used broadly, and measures of parent-child relationship quality can be used to measure the relationship quality with any primary caregiver.

 Though there is no universal agreement on the measurement of parent-child relationship quality, parent-child relationship quality is typically related to the balance of exchanging and receiving support and resulting emotional outcomes.

 Examples of psychometric scales used to measure parent-child relationship quality include: